Other Sites: APPLEBY GLOBAL SERVICES

 She is an arbitrator on the (i) Mauritius International Arbitration Centre (‘MIAC’) (ii) MARC Panel of Arbitrators of the Mauritius Chamber of Commerce and Industry (‘MARC’) and (iii) World Intellectual Property Organisation (‘WIPO’)

-She is one of the contributing authors for Lexis Nexis, representing Appleby, on International Arbitration in relation to the Mauritian jurisdiction and remains active on matters relating to international arbitration.
+She is one of the contributing authors for Lexis Nexis, representing Appleby, on International Arbitration for Mauritius and remains active on matters relating to international arbitration.
 Sharmilla gained significant experience on arbitration in relation to insurance claims linked with road-accidents as a Vice-Chairman of the Motor Vehicle Insurance Arbitration Committee.

 She has acquired expertise on intellectual property law and regularly advises on the protection of intellectual property.
 As Chairperson of the Industrial Property Tribunal she helped the Government of Mauritius adopt the Copyright Act 2014 and the Industrial Property Act 2019.